ANCINE’S NORMATIVE INSTRUCTION No. 79 OF OCTOBER 15, 2008 regulates the shooting of foreign audiovisual productions in Brazil.

 No. The foreign producer must enter into partnership with a Brazilian producer registered with ANCINE, who will report to our Agency on behalf of the foreign producer.

 3. What actions is the Brazilian producer asked to perform?

 In addition to acting as a channel of communication with ANCINE, the Brazilian producer is responsible for ensuring compliance to the legislation and for providing assistance for customs clearance of equipment as well as other forms of assistance.

 4. How is the advance notice given?

-The Brazilian producer informs ANCINE of their interest and responsibilities in such shooting/recording using the Notification Form, also available on the bottom of this page, accompanied by specific documentation.
+The Brazilian producer informs ANCINE of their interest and responsibilities in such shooting/recording trough the Brazilian Government Services Portal.

 5. What documents should the Brazilian producer submit to ANCINE?

 The following documents are required (documents need not be certified):

 a) a copy of the contract between the foreign production company - or their legal representative for the purposes of shooting/recording in Brazil - and the Brazilian producer, specifying mutual responsibilities, agreed form of remuneration and the duration of the contract;

 b) a copy of the translation into Portuguese of the contract referred to above, when not originally written in Portuguese;